-By this measure, the preceding analysis suggests that the choice between longtermist and short-termist interventions may be extremely Pascalian.
-We have found

-$$r(x) = \begin{cases} 0 & 0 \le x \le \mu \\ \frac{x - .5}{1 - 2\mu} + .5 & \mu \le x \le 1 - \mu \\ 1 & 1 - \mu \le x \le 1 \end{cases}$$ that longtermist interventions can have much greater expected value than their short-termist rivals even when the probability of having any impact at all on the far future is minuscule (2×10^{-14}) , for a fairly large investment of resources) and when, conditional on having an impact, most of the expected value of the longtermist intervention is conditioned on further low-probability assumptions (e.g., the prediction of large-scale interstellar settlement, astronomical values of v_s , large values of s, and-in particular-small values of r).
-It could turn out that the vast majority of the expected value of a typical longtermist intervention-and, more importantly, the component of its expected value that gives it the advantage over its short-termist rivals-depends on a conjunction of improbable assumptions with joint probability on the order of (say) 10^{-18} or less.
-In this case, by the measure proposed above, the choice between L and S is extremely Pascalian $(1 - (2 \times 10^{-18}))$ or greater).
+By this measure, the preceding analysis suggests that the choice between longtermist and short-termist interventions could be extremely Pascalian.
+We have found that longtermist interventions can have much greater expected value than their short-termist rivals even when the probability of having any impact at all on the far future is minuscule $(2 \times 10^{-14})$ , for a fairly large investment of resources) and when, conditional on having an impact, most of the expected value of the longtermist intervention is conditioned on further low-probability assumptions (e.g., the prediction of large-scale interstellar settlement, astronomical values of $v_s$ , large values of s, and-in particular-small values of r).
+It could turn out that the vast majority of the expected value of a typical longtermist intervention-and, more importantly, the component of its expected value that gives it the advantage over its short-termist competitors-depends on a conjunction of improbable assumptions with joint probability on the order of (say) $10^{-18}$ or less.
+In this case, by the measure proposed above, the choice between L and B is extremely Pascalian $(1-(2\times10^{-18}))$ or greater).